Dan503/autoprefixer/IE-GRID-SUPPORT.md

     - [Do not create `::before` and `::after` pseudo elements](#do-not-create-before-and-after-pseudo-elements)
     - [When changing the `grid gap` value, columns and rows must be re-declared](#when-changing-the-grid-gap-value-columns-and-rows-must-be-re-declared)

-## Can I use grid layout in IE?
+## Can I use CSS Grid in IE?

+Yes... with some limitations.

-If the `grid` option in set to `"autoplace"` or `"no-autoplace"` Autoprefixer will be able to translate your grid layout to support IE 10 and IE 11 browsers.
-In the actual state, Autoprefixer can translate in an IE friendly code most of the grid layouts, but at this time there still some translations that are not possibile (`eg. grid-auto-columns, grid-autor-rows...`) or limited (`eg. grid-gap...`).
-Remeber that this feature is not an enable and forget feature, you need to test **every grid layout fix in IE**, but it still very useful.
-Many companies use this in production, like Financial Times and Yandex.
+If the `grid` option is set to `"autoplace"` or `"no-autoplace"`, Autoprefixer will be able to automatically translate your modern CSS Grid code into something that that Internet Explorer 10 and 11 (IE) can understand.
+Autoprefixer is limited by what the IE rendering engine is capable of replicating though.
+This means that there are still some translations that will _never_ be possible (eg. `grid-auto-columns` and `grid-auto-rows`).

+**This is not a feature that you can just enable and then forget about!**

+You will need to test **every grid layout in IE**.
+Even though it may require some extra testing, this is still a very useful tool for achieving IE support with modern CSS Grid code.
+Many companies around the world are already using this feature in production, like Financial Times and Yandex.

 ## Suggested articles